DougAnderson444/solblog/README.md

 ```

-That is because on subsequent deploys, we want Anchor to upgrade our program using the same programId and program authority so everything except the code stays the same.
+That is because on subsequent deploys, we want Anchor to upgrade our program using the same `programId` and program authority so everything except the code stays the same.
 This is important because we want our program address to stay the same so users don't have to change to a new address every time we upgrade our software.

 At the end, the `deploy.js` script will also save your keys to the dapp-starter style .json file for easy reference.
-But you'll see that I have also saved the keyfiles as .json bytes so they can be used by Anchor commands in the command line, since we use Anchor via CLI and not programmatically.
+But you'll see that I have also saved the keyfiles as `.json` bytes so they can be used by Anchor commands in the command line, since we use Anchor via CLI and not programmatically.

-When you run this `deploy.js` code, you can see that Anchor has filled in our basic starting point with all the necessary glue to make a Solana program work, and now it's compiled ready for the blockchain as a 149kb in size file, and real life deployment would costs about 2 SOL to deploy.
+When you run this `deploy.js` code, you can see the result is that Anchor has filled in our basic starting point with all the necessary glue to make a Solana program work, and now it's compiled ready for the blockchain as a 149kb in size file, and real life deployment would costs about 2 SOL to deploy.

 ```
 |